Isidro Barrada: Preparations

-Operations in Mexico
+Invasion of Mexico

 On July 26 the fleet arrived off Cabo Rojo, near Tampico.
 On the 27th the first operation began, with 25 skiffs and 750 men, but the surf did not allow them to land.
 Admiral Laborde had to offer one ounce of gold to any man who would swim to shore for fresh news about the state of defense the country was in.

 Eugenio Aviraneta e Ibargoyen accepted.
 He took 12 ounces of gold and a bottle containing proclamations.
 Once ashore, he spoke to four Indigenous Huastecos.
 They told him that there were no troops near about, but that General Lagarza was in Tampico with a thousand troops to guard against a possible uprising by Antonio López de Santa Anna.
 Aviraneta was informed that Lagarza did not know of the arrival of the Spaniards.
 He paid his informants three ounces of gold.
 They told him the best place to disembark but refused to accompany him to Tampico, fearing reprisals.

 The disembarkation began at 2:00 that afternoon, at the place pointed out by the Huaxtecos.
 The force began marching toward Tampico, and the Spanish ships were sent to the Río Pánuco.

 On the 31st the first fight with Mexican forces occurred, at Los Corchos, 20 km southeast of Pueblo Viejo, Veracruz.

 Meanwhile, Santa Anna had been preparing for the expedition, and had assembled 1,000 infantrymen, 500 cavalry, four pieces of artillery and a fleet of 3 brigs, 4 schooners and 5 boats.
 Santa Anna did not attempt a direct assault, but rather laid siege to Barradas's forces.